yogeshhk/TeachingDataScience/Notes.md

 Goal: to give back to society.
 If any $: donate
 Logistics:
 - Day/time: Saturdays, else NO
-- Topics: Computational Contracts [Rasa, py-ml-dl-nlp, if asked, only]
+- Topics: Tensorflow and NLP
 - Logistics:
     - Email beforehand, beamer pdf, install md
     - Travel arrangements needed? done?